Endale-Ali/Endale-Ali/README.md

-# 👋 Hi, I'm Endale Ali, Biostatistician & PhD Researcher
+# Biostatistician, Epidemiolgist & PhD Researcher

 I'm a statistician and epidemiologist, currently pursuing a PhD in Biomedical Sciences at KU Leuven, Belgium.
 My research focuses on the association between environmental stressors—especially heat—and health outcomes, using advanced statistical methods in epidemiology.